 Students entering LaGrange College may earn college credit as a result of their participation in the College Board's Advanced Placement (AP) Program, the College-Level Examination Program (CLEP), or the International Baccalaureate (IB) Program.
 Advanced Placement credit is accepted for those students who present evidence from their high schools that Advanced Placement courses have been completed and appropriate scores earned on the advanced placement test.
-To determine the AP test scores that qualify for college credit and/or exemption, students should consult the Registrar or the college's admission website.
-A CLEP exam grade of "C" or better is needed to receive credit; only 6 CLEP credit hours will be accepted for courses below the 3000-level.
+CLEP exam scores of 50 or better will be reviewed and credit may be granted depending on the academic discipline; only 6 CLEP credit hours will be accepted for courses below the 3000-level.
 IB credit is awarded for scores of 5, 6, or 7 on the Higher Level examinations, with the exception of English as a Second Language.
 No credit is awarded solely for earning an IB Diploma, for IB Standard Level exams, or for scores below 5 on any Higher Level examination.